Create or edit games

 (Click here for general information about explainer games for teachers)

-First log in to the teacher’s page.
+Teachers: first log in to the teacher’s page.

-(Clicking on it opens the teacher’s page in another browser screen.
+(Clicking on it opens the page in another browser screen.
 It is useful to have both screens open, next to each other).

 Modify an existing game